jcwynar/COMP2710/README.md

 # COMP2710
-Homework files for Software Construction at AU
+Homework files for COMP 2710 (Software Construction) at AU